andersonbrito/subsampler/README.md

 ### Downloading genome sequences

-Given that GISAID has now more than 11 million genomes, providing a fasta file with all entries is no longer practical.
-Currently, the easiest way to get a FASTA file containing the genomes subsampled in this pipeline is to do as follows (see image):

-1. Get a list of accession numbers of the genomes that were subsampled.
-This is currently available as a column of `output/metadata.tsv` (provided your original metadata file contains such column).
+One of the outputs of this pipeline is `selected_sequences.txt`.
+If `id_column` is set [here](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L9) as `gisaid_epi_isl`, a list of accession numbers of subsampled genomes will be generated.
+Using that list, proceed as follows:

-2. Go to [gisaid.org](https://www.gisaid.org/); and visit the 'Search' page.
+1. Go to [gisaid.org](https://www.gisaid.org/); and visit the 'Search' page of 'EpiCov'.
-3. Click on 'Select'; paste the list of accession numbers; click on 'OK'; and choose the format 'Sequences (FASTA)'.
+2. Click on 'Select'; paste the list of accession numbers in the search box; click on 'OK'; and choose the format 'Sequences (FASTA)'.

 ![alt text](https://github.com/andersonbrito/subsampler/blob/master/images/gisaid_download.png?raw=true)